sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - Increase SRC_PGSQL_MAX_OPEN together with giving more memory to the database if needed
 - Scale up Postgres memory / cpus [See our scaling guide](https://docs.sourcegraph.com/admin/config/postgres-conf)
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#frontend-mean-blocked-seconds-per-conn-request).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json